-The City of Hermosa Beach updated their sanitary sewer master plan in April 2009 and again in March 2011, both were prepared by MBF Consulting.
+The City of Hermosa Beach updated their sanitary sewer master plan in April 2009, March 2011, and again in June 2017.

 A numeric relationship between the various lots and parcels is necessary for the allocation of the costs of sewer maintenance among the lots and parcels.
 It is customary to relate the various land uses to the single family residential lot which is established as one Equivalent Sewage Unit (ESU), and all other lots and parcels are related proportionally to the single family residential lot.
-Based on sewage generation rates, a typical single family lot generates 260 gallons per day in Los Angeles County.
+Based on sewage generation rates, a typical single family lot generates 260 gallons per day in Los Angeles County2.
 Therefore, for purposes of comparison of the various land uses for lots and parcels, 260 gallons per day is designated as the equivalent of 1 ESU.